fredlcore/Robotan/Configuration.md

 <H2>Configuring Robotan</H2>
 Die deutsche Version befindet sich <A HREF="Configuration_de.md">hier</A>.
 <BR><BR>
-Currently, there are two options you can configure when using Robotan: The WiFi network and the push notification.
-To configure these options, go to<BR>
+To configure Robotan's options, go to<BR>
   <code>http://192.168.4.1/config</code>
 <BR>
 If you are asked for a login, the username is "Robotan" and the password is "Robotan88", unless you chose your own credentials during instalation.